 Split Pea Soup with Ham

-In fact, the first time I made this split pea soup with a smoked ham hocks, I used all chicken stock and no water.
-It turned out to be a mistake because between the chicken stock and the ham hock, the soup was way too salty.
+The first time I made this split pea soup with smoked ham hocks, I used all chicken stock and no water.
+It turned out to be a mistake because the soup was way too salty between the chicken stock and the ham hock.
 It would have been better if I used all water or a combination of water and chicken stock as I do in this recipe.

 There are lots of variations when making split pea soup.
 You can substitute lentils or some other form of legumes for the split peas, add other vegetables like eggplant or squash, spice it up with curry or make it creamy.
 I have even seen recipes for split pea soup made from a lamb bone that looked interesting.